oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

 This will start a new pod named `rcu` using the SOA Suite Docker image which will not run any command, just go into an infinite sleep.
-You can check that the pod has started using this command, you may need to wait a few minutes for it to pull the Docker image before it starts:
+You can check that the pod has started using this command; you may need to wait a few minutes for it to pull the Docker image before it starts: